Social roles that a person plays in society. Social role

 • environmental conditions;

-• the type of activity carried out;
+• type of activity performed;

-• internal personality traits, the spiritual world.
+• internal qualities of the individual, the spiritual world.

-1. Sets certain rules games: duties and norms, rights, plots of interaction between roles (boss-subordinate, boss-client, boss-tax inspector, etc.).
+1. Sets certain rules games: responsibilities and norms, rights, plots of interaction between roles (boss-subordinate, boss-client, boss-tax inspector, etc.).
 Social adaptation implies mastering and studying the rules of the game - the laws of a given society.

-Relationship between social role and social status
+The relationship between social role and social status

 Definition 2